pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Panels.rst

 :ref:`Bevel Tool Panel <ug-bevel-tool-panel>`, except that there must always be at least 3 points in the profile; the panel will not let you delete an interior profile point if it is the only one left.

+The checkbox at the top of the panel allows you to enable snapping of profile points to the current :ref:`precision level <ug-precision-level>`.
+Note that this snapping is relative to the size of the selected RevSurf model.
+For example if the current precision is 1 unit, a dragged profile point will be snapped in X to create 1 unit increments for the model at its current scale.

 Adjusting the Sweep Angle
 :::::::::::::::::::::::::